kimthompson/shakerbot_2.0/README.md

 * Tank
 * Healer

-### Assigning Roles

-Once you're comfortable with a given role and above level 50, type the corresponding role command to assign it to yourself.
-You can be in more than one if you'd like!
-The following commands are valid:

-* `!tank`
-* `!healer`
-* `!dps`

-To remove yourself from a role, simply run that role's command again.
-In this respect, it kind of works like a toggle.

-### Main Roles

-Use the following commands to set your main role, which will color your name within this channel.
-Thes are purely cosmetic, and cannot be pinged like other roles.

-* `!tankmain`
-* `!healermain`
-* `!dpsmain`

-If you feel like switching to another main role, simply type in the one that you want, and Shaker will remove you from the old one.

 ### Reminders/Alerts

 We have also made a few roles to manage reminders and alerts for scheduled activities in-game.
 The following roles can also be pinged for organizing groups.
 Please note that these alerts send scheduled private messages at the listed times.